KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/VerySmooth/index.md

 ```

-After running above code we recovered `p,q` and decrypted the flag:
+After running the above code we recovered `p,q` and decrypted the flag:
 ```bash
 ~/CTF/picoctf2022/Crypto/VerySmooth  python3.9 solve.py
 [+] p factor : 159652342260602436611264882107764540496206777532515381978886917602247902747922672308128228056532167311635408138845484288179466203049041882723045592330122232567342518194630068422135188545880928509542459095514667379085548962076958641693004621121073173222707331672786582779407036356311260724097659870075337003627
 [+] q factor : 155886972960664534013041814351782927840465950022742711153704061512767231252254923859358385447688708709761645561788434482490726299524712681978677060822069411804436435368518028882769406676617745559724738774782701625211779174370759988895228070938831967483401953816901269670197361506466713077188578114638897325343
 b'picoCTF{7c8625a1}'
 ```
-Here is the flag
+Here is the flag:
 ```
 picoCTF{7c8625a1}
 ```